 Mary's faith was well-placed, and the scene was set.
 "Nearby stood six stone water jars, the kind used by the Jews for ceremonial washing."
-For purification the Jews washed their hands before and after eating, and they washed the cups, pitchers, and kettles for the dinner (Mark 7:3-4).
-Although the actual size of the measure used for the jars here is uncertain, they were ample enough to accommodate all the wedding guests.
-The amount of 20 to 30 gallons per jar is probably accurate, a total of 120 to 180 gallons.
+For purification the Jews washed their hands before and after eating, and they washed the cups, pitchers, and kettles for the dinner.
+Notice that these were waterpots, for ceremonial washings.
+They were NOT old, empty winepots or jugs which had previously contained wine!
+It is not as if there were some wine sludge or condensed, dried residue of old wine in the pots which would then be reconstituted as wine.

+Although the actual size of the measure used for the jars here is uncertain, they were large jars.
+The amount of 20 to 30 gallons per jar is probably accurate, for a total of 120 to 180 gallons.
 Even the most conservative estimate of Bible scholars allows for a total of 60 gallons.
 Jesus ordered the servants to fill the jars, and they did - "to the brim."
 Jesus would turn all those gallons of freshly drawn water into wine.

 This is really a large supply of wine.
 There are people who can hardly imagine Jesus doing it.
 Could he condone and promote such a use of alcohol?
 He could, and he did, in keeping with the needs of the banquet and his divine generosity.
-The wine was to last perhaps several more days, and even likely to be a wedding gift to provide the couple until the next grape harvest.
-Scripture warns us not to drink too much alcohol, as for example in Proverbs 23:20: "Do not join those who drink too much wine or gorge themselves on meat," and in Proverbs 23:29-35: "Who has woe?
+The wine was to last perhaps several more days, and even likely to be a wedding gift to provide for the couple until the next grape harvest.
+Scripture warns us not to drink too much alcohol.
+We read in Proverbs 23:20: "Do not join those who drink too much wine or gorge themselves on meat," and in Proverbs 23:29-35: "Who has woe?
 Who has sorrow?
 Who has strife?
 Who has complaints?
 Who has needless bruises?
 Who has bloodshot eyes?
 Those who linger over wine, who go to sample bowls of mixed wine.
 Do not gaze at wine when it is red, when it sparkles in the cup, when it goes down smoothly!
 In the end it bites like a snake and poisons like a viper.
 Your eyes will see strange sights and your mind imagine confusing things.
 You will be like one sleeping on the high seas, lying on top of the rigging.
-"They hit me," you will say, "but I'm not hurt!
+'They hit me,' you will say, 'but I'm not hurt!
 They beat me, but I don't feel it!
-When will I wake up so I can find another drink?""
+When will I wake up so I can find another drink?"
 However, Scripture does not totally forbid drinking alcohol.
 In fact, Jesus himself used wine at the institution of the Lord's Supper.
-As the master of the banquet soon attested, Jesus gave an ample supply of quality wine for its proper use.

-Jesus then had the servants draw from the stone jars and bring the water turned to wine to the master of the banquet.
+Jesus had the servants draw from the stone jars and bring the water turned to wine to the master of the banquet.
+As the master of the banquet soon announced, Jesus gave an ample supply of quality wine for its proper use.
 The master is the one who had organized the banquet and oversaw the serving of the food and drink.
 The servants knew Jesus had worked a miracle, but their master did not.
-The master tasted the wine first, as he did all the food served at the banquet, and he marveled that such choice wine was coming so late in the celebration.
+The master tasted the wine first, as he traditionally did all the food served at the banquet, and he marveled that such choice wine was coming so late in the celebration.